-One of the companies that do its best to provide quality and economy is, without a doubt, Vortex.
-And so they show it with their latest backpacker’s Vortex Summit SS-P Tripod, which perfectly combines compactness, ergonomics in design, solid construction and easy handling.
+One of the companies that does its best to provide quality and economy is Vortex.
+And so they show it with their latest backpacker’s tripod, which perfectly combines compactness, ergonomics in design, solid construction, and easy handling.

 Due to its three-way inclination, this Vortex product, in addition to being made of lightweight 5-section aluminum, can hold equipment up to 2.5 kilograms, extend up to 137 centimeters and fold to only 38 to be used during travel.

 It is done with a divided central column so that when that part is removed, its minimum height is reduced to just 15 centimeters.
 With this distance, capturing images from the bottom is considerably facilitated.

 Another of the qualities that deserve to be described in this product is its ballast hook, located in the lower part of the central column and, whose purpose of adding weight to increase the stability of the device, has created a positive impact among customers.